 Fishergate School follows the Health and Safety Guidance on emergency procedures in the event of a suspected gas leak.
 See Health and Safety File, Information Bulletin "Gas Leaks" (January 2008).
-A copy of this guidance is displayed on the notice board in the Sitemanager's Office.
+A copy of this guidance is displayed on the notice board in the main office near the site managers desk.